Testing a Flask framework with Pytest

 assert response.data.decode('utf-8') == 'Testing, Flask!'

 Installing Pytest is simple.
 If you cloned the repository, it is already installed, and you can skip this step.
-If you have not cloned the repository, run this command on the terminal:
+If you have not cloned the repository, run this command on the terminal for your project:

 pip install pytest

-Note: If you are using a virtual environment, activate it before starting the installation.
+Note: If you are using a virtual environment, you will want to activate it before doing the installation.
 It is best practice to use a virtual environment for isolating different applications and their associated Python packages.

 Importing the Pytest module